UofS-CTLE/Projtrack3/README.md

 **Only working code should ever be committed to master.**

 # Testing with an admin account
 Since the binary files and database files are not being shared, the administrative/user accounts will not be shared on the Github repository.
-In order to access admin functions, you'll need to run `python manage.py createsuperuser` to set up the environment.
+In order to access admin functions on the development server, you'll need to run `python manage.py createsuperuser` to set up the environment.